Anxious Attachment: Definition, Causes, and Signs

 • Lack of autonomy;

-• Feeling unworthy of emotional closeness and love in relationships;
+• Feeling unworthy of love;

 • Inability to manage conflicts in a healthy way;